 An ongoing aspect to our curriculum has been offering students opportunities in Science, Technology, Engineering and Mathematics (STEM) initiatives Projects throughout the College with Robotics through to Engineering Courses provide students with the opportunity of acquiring 21st-century skills.
 An inquiry-based learning approach is often used with students to actively engage in linking their studies with real-life situations and contexts.

 We know that in a rapidly changing society, 21st-century learners need to be confident with technology, global in their thinking, problem solvers, work collaboratively and ready to adapt to any situation.
 These are reflected in the Australian Curriculum capabilities embedded throughout the curriculum including:

 - personal and social capability

 - ethical understanding

-St Andrew’s Catholic College’s ongoing work with cross-curricular priorities are highlighted for example with strong partnerships in Japan.
+St Andrew’s Catholic College’s ongoing work with cross-curricular priorities is highlighted for example with strong partnerships in Japan.
 Clear opportunities are provided to explore Aboriginal and Torres Strait Islander histories and cultures through the curriculum.
 Support is provided for Indigenous students and their families.

 This handbook also provides students with information regarding our extra-curricular opportunities and activities on offer throughout the school year.
-It is important for students to engage in activities and sporting pursuits beyond the classroom which promote a healthy, active and team orientated lifestyle.
+It is important for students to engage in activities and sporting pursuits beyond the classroom which promote a healthy, active and team-orientated lifestyle.
 Each year we review our offerings to ensure we are meeting the expectations of our students.